 - Students are not allowed to sleep, talk without permission, use cell phones or personal devices, eat or drink anything in the ISS room. - Students must be engaged in assigned work at all times while in ISS. - If students do not have classroom work they will be assigned work by the ISS instructor and/or the principal. - Students will eat lunch between Middle School and High School Lunch.
-(ISS only rule) - This is not an all-inclusive list that covers all situations that might occur in the ISS room, students are required to follow any reasonable rule set by the ISS instructor or the principal. - Any violation of ISS rules will result in immediate removal to OSS and the ISS assignment will have to be made up in full.
+(ISS only rule) - This is not an all-inclusive list that covers all situations that might occur in the ISS room, students are required to follow any reasonable rule set by the ISS instructor or the principal. - Any violation of ISS rules will fall under defiance - Students who chose OSS over ISS forfeit the ability to complete work for the assigned day(s).